ibexa/documentation-developer/docs/api/rest_api/rest_api_usage/rest_requests.md

 ### Destination

 The `Destination` request header is the request counterpart of the `Location` response header.
-It's used for a `COPY`, `MOVE` or `SWAP` operation to indicate where the resource should be moved, copied to or swapped with by using the ID of the parent or target Location.
+It's used for a `COPY`, `MOVE` or `SWAP` operation to indicate where the resource should be moved, copied to or swapped with by using the ID of the parent or target location.

 Examples of such requests are: